-The latitudes and longitudes of the project's site are given above.
-The boundaries of the plant location are: salt cultivation land on the north, north-west, east and south side of the project site; a few low fallow land parcels are located on the north-east, south-east and south-west boundaries; a salt factory and a brick field are situated along to the south-west of the project site; the River Naf flows along the eastern side of the project site.
-A bituminous carpetedroad passes adjescent to the western boundary of the project site.
-The Project Location and four side scenarios are shown in Annex 2.
+The latitudes and longitudes of the project site are given above.
+The boundaries of the plant location are: salt cultivation land on the north, north-west, east and south side of the project site, few low land parcels have been found on the north-east, south-east and south-west boundaries, a salt factory and a brick field are situated along the south-west boundary of the project site, River Naf flows along the eastern side of the project site.
+A bituminous carpeting road has passed through the western boundary of the project site.
+The Project Location and four side scenarios are also shown in Annex 2.

-The Land lease activities of TSEL started from January, 2017 and about 116.87 acres of land was taken on lease for the period of 24 years at Alikhali, South Nhilla, Teknaf, Cox's Bazar.
-The whole land was taken on lease from 75 willing landowners at a negotiated rate.
-There was no coercion mental or physical in the process.
+The Land lease activities of TSEL were started from January, 2017 and about 116.87 acres of land was taken lease for the period of 24 years at Alikhali, South Nhilla, Teknaf, Cox's Bazar.
+The whole land was taken as lease from willing land owners at a negotiated rate.
 The Land Details with Owners' Name, Dag and Khatian Numbers are shown in Annex 3.

-It is further to be noted that some of the land of this project was previously used for salt cultivation, for which the landowners dug a private canal to bring saline water inside their land.
-The canal inside the project boundary is completely owned by the concerned landowners - the canal is not on any khas (i.e., public) land.
+It is further to be noted that most of the land of this project was previously used for salt cultivation, for which the landowners dug a private canal to bring saline water inside their lands.
+The canal inside the project boundary is completely owned by the concerned landowners - the canal is not on any khas land.
 TSEL has decided to conserve the canal.